AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/developer-console.md

 * **Example use case:** A developer wants to make sure that the configurations they specified are actually present on the environment.
 If the configuration is lacking, they can check the feature model or the configuration runmode or folder.

 For Production programs, access to the AEM as a Cloud Service Developer Console is defined by the "Cloud Manager - Developer Role" in the Adobe Admin Console, while for sandbox programs, the AEM as a Cloud Service Developer Console is available to any user with a product profile giving them access to AEM as a Cloud Service.
 For all programs, "Cloud Manager - Developer Role" is needed for status dumps and the repository browser and users must also be defined in the AEM Users or AEM Administrators Product Profile on both author and publish services to view data from both services.
 For more information about setting up user permissions, see [Cloud Manager Documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/requirements/setting-up-users-and-roles.html).

-## Performance Monitoring {#performance-monitoring}

-Adobe monitors application performance and takes measures to address if deterioration is observed.
-At this time, application metricscannot be obeserved.